GerHobbelt/owl/doc/intro.md

 Owl Lisp is a simple programming language.
-It is essentially a dialect of R7RS Scheme, in case you happen to be familiar with it, but follows its tradition of simplicity and orthoganility even further at the expense of some standards compatiblity.

-Owl exist mainly to provide a simple and portable runtime for writing various small and medium standalone programs.
-For example the text editor used write this documentation, and tools to build this website, are owl programs.
-Some Owl programs are also packaged in various operating systems.
+The main motivation for writing it was to get a portable system for writing standalone programs in a subjectively pleasant dialect of LISP, which in this case means a minimal core language and runtime, purely functional operation and support for asynchronous evaluation.

 #index